-Fifth column: No rule of law, no democracy
+Fifth column no rule of law no democracy narendra modi lynching

 From Indore last week came pictures of the son of a senior BJP leader using a bat to attack officials on government duty.
 From a village in Jharkhand came a video of the latest lynching.
 Tabrez Ansari was tied to a pole and, while being beaten with sticks by a mob, ordered to repeat ‘Jai Shri Ram’ and ‘Jai Hanuman’.
 The video of his terrified face was too awful to watch, but went viral on social media as did the news that the local police, instead of taking him to hospital, locked him up.
 It took him four days to die.
 And in his last days his family was not allowed to meet him.